aesadde/aesadde.github.io/posts/ghc_core.md

 theme:        default_syntax
 ---

-**Introduction**
+## Introduction

-While very concise and powerful, GHC's intermediate language, Core is very rich and hard to tame, at times.
+While very concise and powerful, GHC's intermediate language, Core is very rich and hard to tame.
 This post is about my quest to understand and manipulate Core while implementing an abstract machine to interpret the language (more on which *maybe* later).

 I will first describe Core in its latest incarnation and motivate the need for understanding and using it.
-Then I will discuss my endevaours using it and go over some of the difficulties I encountered while using it.
+Then I will discuss my endeavours while using the language.
+Finally I will go over some of the difficulties I encountered along the way.

-**What is GHC Core**
+## What is GHC Core

 Like many modern compilers the Glasgow Haskell compiler (GHC) is built as a pipeline of consecutive program transformations.
-[While we won't go over the compiler in details](http://www.sciencedirect.com/science/article/pii/S0167642397000294), GHC's pipeline parses, typechecks, desugar and finally simplifies the code.
+[While we won't go over the compiler in details](http://www.sciencedirect.com/science/article/pii/S0167642397000294), GHC's pipeline parses, typechecks, desugars and finally simplifies the code.
 When desugaring the code, GHC converts all plain Haskell source code into a much simpler language, GHC Core.